PPFAS & MOSL Nasdaq vs direct US investing: which works better

 This has happened:

-- In 2022, SEBI/RBI hit the aggregate $7B cap on overseas MF investments.
+- In 2022, SEBI/RBI hit the aggregate $7B industry cap (plus a $1B per-AMC cap and a separate $1B cap for overseas ETFs) on overseas MF investments.
 Many international funds (including MOSL Nasdaq) closed for new inflows.

 Direct US investing under LRS has its own $250k/year limit per individual, but it's yours — not shared with all of India's MF investors.